alien scripts

 Zendexor: You're on track, in a sense...

-Stid: What's all this "in a sense" business?
+Stid: What's this "in a sense" supposed to mean?
 You got something up your sleeve, or what?

 Zendexor: The plot of The Shadow Out Of Time is a complete contrast to that of Omnilingual.
 And yet it is, in a sense, a tale of archaeological discovery.
 Deep underground in what is now Western Australia lie the archives of the Great Race, cone-shaped beings who flourished in the Triassic Period.